globalise-huygens/nlp-binary-event-detection-models/README.md

 ## CRF baseline
 I train a Conditional Random Forest with features to compare the Language Models' performance with (as well as a lexical baseline).
 The main feature for this model are token embeddings derived with a specialized word2vec model, trained on our VOC corpus.
 The model and its documentation can be found [here](https://zenodo.org/records/15038313).
 To run crf_baselines.py you will need to download the word2vec model (and save it locally, in the code the hardcoded filepath is 'word2vec/GLOBALISE.word2vec')

+## Lexical baseline
+Our lexical baseline is thoroughly documented [here](https://github.com/globalise-huygens/nlp-event-lexical-approach).
+I also wrote a [blogpost](https://globalise.huygens.knaw.nl/yes-okay-but-what-were-they-doing/) on it.